Document Type : Article

 Abstract

-Media activity as one of the pillars of democracy in democratic societies, just as it is the basis for realizing citizens' access to information, may also involve the violation of rights and freedoms.
-Therefore, media proceedings should have both the components of proceedings and pay attention to the duty of the media to transmit information and monitor the government.
-Using library studies and interviews with elites, the current research examines the structural damage of the judicial system in dealing with media claims.
-These harms include the general nature of the proceedings and the tendency to look criminally; A view that ignores the duty of the media for the free flow of information and treats them like a criminal.
-Also, the presence of the jury and the supervision of the union, which were supposed to help guarantee the rights of the defendants in these cases, have been gradually forgotten and have become a tool to impose more restrictions on the media.
-As a result, media proceedings in Iran require a review in such a way that expert judges with knowledge of the mission of the media handle lawsuits; The opinion of the jury, as an institution that must judge between freedom and power, is effective in the proceedings; And the role of the government as an institution that suffers from free speech should be minimized in the proceedings.
+Media activity as one of the pillars of democracy in democratic societies, is on the one hand the basis for realizing citizens' access to information, and on the other hand may also involve violation of rights and freedoms.
+Therefore, legal proceedings against the media should have both the components of legal proceedings as well as pay attention to the responsibility of the media to transmit information and monitor the government.
+Using library research and interviews with experts, the current research examines structural flaws of the judicial system in dealing with claims against the media.
+These flaws include the public nature of the proceedings and the tendency to view such proceeding through the lens of criminal law; A view that ignores the responsibility of the media for the free flow of information and treats it like a criminal.
+Also, the legal requirement for the presence of a jury during the trial and the supervision of the union, which were supposed to help guarantee the rights of the defendants in these cases, have been gradually forgotten and have become a tool to impose more restrictions on the media.
+As a result, legal proceedings against the media in Iran require a review that would result in the following: expert judges with knowledge of the mission of the media should handle these lawsuits; the opinion of the jury, as an institution that must adjudicate between freedom and power, should be effective in the proceedings; and the role of the government, as an institution that is challenged by free speech, should be minimized in the proceedings.

 Keywords